 I told Abi I am now inspired to visit the other Ingalls sites.
 Aside from visiting the Ingalls Homesteads, I think following the Ingalls journey would make for a fascinating, and historical, road trip.
 Think of all the family experienced and how much the country changed in their lifetimes, especially Laura’s.

-The two sites we’ve visited on this trip more than met my expectations and today was well-worth the extra 70 miles.
+The two sites we’ve visited on this trip more than met my expectations.
+Today was well-worth the extra 70 miles.